 Yes.
 There is insurance coverage in every drunk driving accident case that occurs in Maryland.
 If a drunk driver injured you or a loved one, you have a claim.

 Sometimes.
 The settlement payouts in DWI/DUI auto accident cases are largely the same as other accident cases our lawyers handle throughout Maryland.
-But there are some differences that may impact how the case should be fought and what the value of the case might be.
+But there are differences that impact how the case should be fought and what the compensation amount of a lawsuit might be.

 The question of whether a drunk driving car crash case is different from other accident cases hinges on whether the drunk driver denies liability.
 If the driver claims that he or she was not at fault for the accident, any evidence of the driver's intoxication should be admissible to prove fault in the crash.

 There are some exceptions to this rule.
 For example, if the defendant was on the job or in a work vehicle their intoxication can be used as evidence in a negligent entrustment claim.

-Ultimately, our lawyers believe there are cases when getting into a car with a drunk driver constitutes contributory negligence.
+Ultimately, our lawyers believe there are cases when getting into a car as a passenger with a drunk driver constitutes contributory negligence under Maryland law.
 But there are also many instances when insurance companies claim that a passenger knew things that they could not have possibly known.
 We have had success in fighting this defense in jury trials.